 - Consenting to and supervising non-medical services such as education, psychiatric or behavioral counseling

-Guardianship of the Estate or Property
+Guardianship of the Property often includes the following powers:

 - Organizing‚ gathering and protecting assets